cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 #### Sprint-1/2-mandatory-errors/3.js
-If you cannot modify this statement `const cardNumber = 4533787178994213;` (that is, keep the variable's value unchanged), how would you modify the code (through type conversion) so that it can still extract the last 4 digits from its value.
+Suppose you were not allowed to modify the statement `const cardNumber = 4533787178994213;` (that is, keep the variable's value unchanged).
+How would you modify the code (through type conversion) so that you can still use `.slice(-4)` to extract the last 4 digits from the given number.

 #### Sprint-1/2-mandatory-errors/4.js
-- Have you also noticed the variable names do not quite match the values assigned to the variable?

-- In JS naming convention, variable names usually begins with a lowercase letter.
+In JS naming convention, variable names usually begins with a lowercase letter.
 Names starting with an uppercase letter are used for built-in and custom data types (e.g., `Math`)

 #### Sprint-1/3-mandatory-interpret/1-percentage-change.js
 `foo(bar())` would be considered as two function calls in which `bar()` is called first and its return value is passed as a parameter to `foo()`.